tewarid/rhio-LIS2HH12/Readme.md

 + Read temperature in ºC
 + Configure all sensor option

-## Library struct
+## Library structure

-The library design try to be easy visible with the following sections on the rhio-LIS2HH12.h and rhio-LIS2HH12.cpp:
+The library design try to be easy visible with the following sections on the rhio-LIS2HH12.h and rhio-LIS2HH12.cpp.

 + Initialization: The functions of this section are used for begin the sensor and configure I2C.